RiteshGirase2003/Technical-Journal/Sql_Injection.md

 #### Sony PlayStation Network (2011)
 An SQLi vulnerability was exploited to breach Sony's network, compromising approximately 77 million user accounts and resulting in significant financial losses and service disruptions.

-#### Yahoo (2014)
-A major breach, which was partly attributed to SQL injection, compromised an estimated 500 million user accounts (later updated to 3 billion total accounts in a separate disclosure).

-#### Equifax (2017)
-Attackers exploited an unpatched SQL injection vulnerability in a web application to access the personal information of approximately 147 million people, including names, addresses, and Social Security numbers.
-This incident led to substantial fines and extensive reputational damage.

-#### MOVEit Transfer (2023)
-While involving a more complex, combined attack, a critical SQL injection vulnerability in the widely used file-transfer service was exploited by the Clop ransomware group, affecting numerous global organizations including British Airways and the BBC, and leading to the exfiltration of massive volumes of data.

 ## 2 Core Concepts